By Kevin Jones

 Nutritional Content

-A typical sports drink contains water, carbohydrates (as sugars) and electrolytes (primarily potassium and sodium), although the contents might vary with individual brands.
-The carbohydrates found in popular sports drinks also vary and may include sucrose, fructose, cane juice, sucrose syrup, high fructose corn syrup or brown rice syrup.
+A typical sports drink contains water, carbohydrates (as sugars), and electrolytes (primarily potassium and sodium), although the contents might vary with individual brands.
+The carbohydrates found in popular sports drinks also vary and may include sucrose, fructose, cane juice, sucrose syrup, high fructose corn syrup, or brown rice syrup.

 These beverages are recommended for athletes or individuals who are engaged in intense exercise or physical activity that lasts for more than an hour.
 This makes sense because performing an intense physical activity for a long duration stimulates the muscles to break down their stores of carbohydrates and fat.
 Sports drinks are therefore formulated to replenish lost fluids and electrolytes while providing extra fuel via carbohydrates and sugar to keep athletes performing at their optimal pace.

-However, research shows that nowadays, children and teens are increasingly drinking sports drinks despite the fact that majority of them don’t exercise intensely enough to require them.
+However, research shows that nowadays, children and teens are increasingly drinking sports drinks despite the fact that the majority of them don’t exercise intensely enough to require them.
 Parents, on the other hand, are often confused by the nutrition labels since sports drinks are marketed as healthy alternatives to soda.

 Health Impact On Children